Skip to main content

 Administration → System Initialization → General Settings → ProcessForce tab → Inventory tab

-Warning Prior Expiry Days and Warning Prior Consume Days – an alert can be set to inform about Batch Expiry Date set up days before it (commonly used by companies to plan using the oldest Batches first).
+• Warning Prior Expiry Days and Warning Prior Consume Days: allow alerts to be set up before a batch expires, ensuring timely usage (commonly used by companies to plan using the oldest Batches first).

-Shelf Life Interval – Shelf life is the period during which food keeps its desirable or acceptable characteristics under specified handling and storage conditions.
-The shelf life interval is the period based on which Expiry/Consume date is automatically calculated.
-The date chosen in Expiry Eval Type field + Shelf Life Interval = Expiry/Consume date.
+• Shelf Life Interval: shelf life is the period during which food keeps its desirable or acceptable characteristics under specified handling and storage conditions.
+Automatically calculates expiry/consume dates using the formula: (Selected Expiry Eval Type Date) + (Shelf Life Interval) = Expiry/Consume Date

 Levels of Assignment